Part 11: Preparation and Submission of Papers for the IEEE Power and Energy Technology Systems Journal

 Authors are responsible for complying with the guidelines in effect at the time of submission, so you should check for the most current submission requirements as often as needed.

 The IEEE Power and Energy Technology Systems Journal is intended to be a technical journal containing practice-oriented articles focusing on the development, planning, design, construction, maintenance, installation and operation of equipment, structures, materials and power systems for the safe, sustainable, economic, and reliable conversion, generation, transmission, distribution, storage, and usage of electric energy, including its measurement and control.
-It is a fully electronic, open access monthly publication.
+It is a fully electronic, open access quarterly publication.
 Open access provides unrestricted access to peer-reviewed journal articles via the Internet.
 Hence, members and non-members can access content without restriction.
-In lieu of paid subscriptions, authors are required to pay a publication fee after their paper has been accepted ($1,350 per manuscript up to a maximum of 8 published pages; $120 per published page in excess of 8 pages).
+In lieu of paid subscriptions, authors are required to pay a publication fee after their paper has been accepted [$1,350 per manuscript up to a maximum of 8 published pages; $150 per published page in excess of 8 pages].

 Papers may not be submitted for a specific PES meeting and, therefore, may be submitted at any time.

-After publication, papers are available on IEEE Xplore®.
+After publication, papers are available on IEEE Xplore® and in the PES Resource Center.

 Technical Areas and Associated Topics